AstraBert/PredGenesGetPepts/README.md

 OPTIONAL ARGUMENTS:
 -max, --max_target_seqs: Provide the maximum number of hits you want blast to return (default is 100)

-Input bash pregegepep -h,--help to show this message
+Input pregegepep -h,--help to show this message
 ```

 To test the program, execute the following code (that assumes you have already moved to the PredGenGetPepts directory):